FME Version

 This type of lookup table is used with the SchemaMapper’s Filter Action.
 In order to set up a filter, the SchemaMapper must know attribute names and their unique values for the Feature Type.
 This workspaces produces a lookup table that contains unique values for each attribute contained by the input feature type.

-In this example, a shapefile of water main data is going to be used to generate the filter lookup table.
+In this example, the same KML file is going to be used to generate the filter lookup table.

 First, the dataset is read into the workspace using a Generic reader.
-An AttributeRemover is used to strip out any unnecessary data (for example, the OBJECTID) and then each attribute is exploded and duplicates are removed.
+An AttributeKeeper is used to retain only the necessary data (do not retain unnecessary data such as OBJECTID for shapefiles) and then each attribute is exploded and duplicates are removed, for this example DateInstalled will not be selected.
 Finally, the data is sorted and written to the lookup table.

 Example filter lookup table:

-In the lookup table output, extra blank columns (Source, Destination) are added, enabling a user to add their own schema mapping rules.
-Once completed, the lookup table can be processed by SchemaMapper transformer
+In the lookup table output, extra blank columns (Source, Destination) are added, enabling users to add their schema mapping rules.
+Once completed, the lookup table can be processed by the SchemaMapper transformer

 Comments